 - Sponsored children receive one nutritious meal each school day.In addition to feeding the sponsored children, Mission to Haiti regularly does mass food distributions to the poor and hungry.

 - For $20 beans and rice can be purchased to feed a family of five for a week

 Sponsored children receive care at Mission to Haiti’s on campus medical center.Mission to Haiti hopes to extend this service to all of the children in “sponsored” schools, and then reach out to other family members as well.

 A Haitian doctor mans the clinic and medical and dental teams come from the US

 There is a great need in Haiti for basic “trade” skills like sewing and construction.

-Through the 500 Dresses connection, I was able to become a part of their first ever vocational training; a sewing class.
+Through the 500 Dresses connection, I was able to become a part of their first ever vocational training in 2013; a sewing class.

 Mission to Haiti hopes to expand their vocational training in the future.